saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 - rule "123456" permanently deletes all objects prefixed "old" 30 days after their creation
 - rule "456789" permanently deletes all objects prefixed "old/logs" 65 days after their creation

-The same set of objects are elligible to both lifecycle rule.
+The same set of objects are eligible to both lifecycle rule.
 In this case, the first rule will apply after 30 days and the second rule will then be ignored because the objets will have already been removed.

 ```JSON
 {